WHAT DOES BEING FIRE READY MEAN?

-The Mornington Peninsula is a High Risk area meaning that residents as well as visitors have a responsibility to make themselves aware of appropriate Bushfire behaviour.
-Planning is the key.
-There is a lot of information available to help.
-The most important thing is to get ACCURATE information.
-The best source of up to date and accurate information is the Country Fire Authority (CFA).
-Visitor Information Centres will also have a range of CFA information brochures.
-Checking the weather conditions and fire danger ratings will help you to be prepared.
+The Mornington Peninsula is a High Risk Fire area meaning that visitors as well as residents have a responsibility to make themselves aware of appropriate Fire Ready behaviour.
+Planning is the key and there is a lot of information available to help.
+The most important thing is to get ACCURATE information, and the best source of up to date and accurate information is the Country Fire Authority (CFA).

 The Mornington Peninsula Shire is in the CFA’s Central Fire Ban District